Judges hammer attorneys on both sides of travel ban case

-SAN FRANCISCO (AP) — President Donald Trump’s travel ban faced its toughest test yet Tuesday as a panel of appeals court judges hammered away at the government’s arguments that the ban was motivated by terrorism fears but also directed pointed questions to an attorney who claimed it unconstitutionally targeted Muslims.
+SAN FRANCISCO (AP) — President Donald Trump’s travel ban faced its toughest test yet Tuesday as a panel of appeals court judges hammered away at the administration’s claim that the ban was motivated by terrorism fears while also directing pointed questions to an attorney challenging the executive order on grounds that it unconstitutionally targeted Muslims.

 The contentious hearing before three judges on the San Francisco-based 9th Circuit Court of Appeals focused narrowly on whether a restraining order issued by a lower court should remain in effect while a challenge to the ban proceeds.
 But the judges also jumped into the larger constitutional questions surrounding Trump’s order, which temporarily suspended the nation’s refugee program and immigration from seven mostly Muslim countries that have raised terrorism concerns.

-The hearing was conducted by phone — an unusual step — and broadcast live from the court’s website to a record audience.
+The hearing was conducted by phone — an unusual step — and broadcast live on cable networks, newspaper websites and various social media outlets.
+It attracted a huge audience, with more than 130,000 alone tuned in to the court’s YouTube site to hear audio.

+A decision by the 9th Circuit was likely to come later this week, court spokesman David Madden said.

 Judge Richard Clifton, a George W. Bush nominee, asked an attorney representing Washington state and Minnesota what evidence he had that the ban was motivated by religion.
 The two states are suing to invalidate the ban.